ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/anohana/+article.md

 ---
 date: "2020"
 released: "2011-04-15"
-title:en: "anohana: The Flower We Saw That Day" title:jp:
+title: "anohana: The Flower We Saw That Day"
 genres: [drama, slice of life, supernatural]
 verdict: pending